 Tied for first as the series began, the Yankees and Indians split the first two games—and then the Yankee offense nailed the pedal to the metal.
-New York sprinted to a 15-0 lead after four innings of the third game, on its way to a 21-7 routThe thumping was one of 24 games during 1921 in which the Yankees reached double-digits in runs.—its biggest offensive explosion of the year.
-In the fourth game it was Ruth, smashing two gargantuan home runs that gave New York an 8-7 win and a two-game lead that the Tribe could not overcome in the season’s remaining week.
+New York sprinted to a 15-0 lead after four innings of the third game, on its way to a 21-7 rout—its biggest offensive explosion of the year, and one of 24 games during 1921 in which the Yankees reached double-digits in runs.
+In the fourth game it was Ruth, smashing two gargantuan home runs to give New York an 8-7 win and a two-game lead that the Tribe could not overcome in the season’s remaining week.

 With the Yankees finally in the World Series for the first time in franchise history, they realized that any travel arrangements weren’t going to be necessary.
 Their opponents: The co-tenants of the Polo Grounds, the New York Giants.

 The Giants had to scramble to make their sixth Series appearance.
 As late as August, it was the Pittsburgh Pirates who were sitting pretty atop the NL, leading the Giants by seven games thanks mostly to a top-line pitching staff.
 But the Giants had something most NL clubs—the Pirates included—did not: Money.
-Manager John McGraw had built up much of the Giants with outright purchases of quality players; his top four starting pitchers (Art Nehf, Fred Toney, Jesse Barnes and Phil Douglas), who made up a steady, sure and solid rotation in 1921, had all been obtained as mid-season acquisitions from ballclubs that had more concern for their balance sheets than the NL standings.
+Manager John McGraw had built up much of the Giants with outright purchases of quality players; his top four starting pitchers (Art Nehf, Fred Toney, Jesse Barnes and Phil Douglas), who made up a steady, sure and solid rotation in 1921, had all been obtained as mid-season acquisitions from ballclubs that had more concern for the bottom line than the bottom of the NL standings.

-The Giants would eventually win ten straight against the Pirates, finishing the year 16-6 in head-to-head combat against them; they won the NL pennant by four games.
+The Giants would eventually win 10 straight against the Pirates, finishing the year 16-6 in head-to-head combat against them; they won the NL pennant by four games.

 Rich or poor, McGraw still knew how to retool his team with a new wave of young and very talented players without missing a beat in the standings.
-Infielder Frankie Frisch, 22, became the latest sensation at the plate for the Giants by hitting .341, scoring and knocking in 100 runs each while leading the NL in steals with 49.
-First baseman George Kelly, nicknamed Highpockets for his lanky 6’4” frame, led the NL in home runs with 23 at age 25.
+Infielder Frankie Frisch, 22, became the latest sensation at the plate for the Giants by hitting .341, scoring and knocking in 100 runs each while leading the NL with 49 steals.
+First baseman George Kelly, nicknamed High Pockets for his lanky 6’4” frame, led the NL in home runs with 23 at age 25.
 And a graceful young outfielder named Ross Youngs made it look easy with his fourth .300-plus season in four years as an everyday player.

 New York City was alive with anticipation for the metropolis’ first “Subway Series,” built up basically as a showdown between Babe Ruth and the Giants.
 But Yankee pitching set an early tone to suggest that Ruth wouldn’t be needed; Carl Mays and Waite Hoyt tossed shutouts in the first two games.
 Only two Giants, Frankie Frisch and Johnny Rawlings, were able to collect hits in either contest.
 The rest of the team was 0-for-46.